krishna050702/GCCP2022/Preparing for Your Associate Cloud Engineer Journey/Quiz.md

 ---
 ---
 ```
-Cymbal Superstore’s supply chain management system has been deployed and is working well.
+Q. Cymbal Superstore’s supply chain management system has been deployed and is working well.
 You are tasked with monitoring the system’s resources so you can react quickly to any problems.
 You want to ensure the CPU usage of each of your Compute Engine instances in us-central1 remains below 60%.
 You want an incident created if it exceeds this value for 5 minutes.
 You need to configure the proper alerting policy for this scenario.
 What should you do?
 ```
 ```
 Choose resource type of VM instance and metric of CPU utilization, condition trigger if any time series violates, condition is above, threshold is .60 for 5 minutes.